Newly Diagnosed with Metastatic Breast Cancer

 End-of-life care and hospice

-It’s natural to worry about end-of-life issues.
+When the time comes, it’s natural to worry about end-of-life issues.
 We have some information that may help.

 Learn about end-of-life care and hospice.